Our goal is simple, to give people with hypothyroidism their lives back.

 I ended up in this fascinating niche of medicine for a few reasons.
 But the most profound was my own health problem, hypothyroidism that I simply could not get managed and it left me almost non-functional for about 6 months.
 It wasn't until I found an integrative physician to truly sort it out that I got my life back.
-The real kicker, many year's later, the Doctor that gave me my life back, became my partner and now we get to get people's lives back together!
-Because of this, I have a passion that runs deep for solving people's thyroid problem, it's my jam.
+The real kicker, many years later, the doctor that gave me my life back, became my partner and now we get to give people's lives back together!
+Because of this, I have a passion that runs deep for solving people's thyroid problem; it's my jam.

 I love and live in Austin, Texas with my husband, daughters and dog.
 In my free time I enjoy running, live music, yoga, hiking and camping.